Metalloprotein: Iron

 Iron is stored as iron(III) in ferritin.
 The exact nature of the binding site has not yet been determined.
 The iron appears to be present as a hydrolysis product such as FeO(OH).
 Iron is transported by transferrin whose binding site consists of two tyrosines, one aspartic acid and one histidine.
 The human body has no controlled mechanism for excretion of iron.
 This can lead to iron overload problems in patients treated with blood transfusions, as, for instance, with β-thalassemia.
 Iron is actually excreted in urine and is also concentrated in bile which is excreted in feces.

 Copper

 Ceruloplasmin is the major copper-carrying protein in the blood.
 Ceruloplasmin exhibits oxidase activity, which is associated with possible oxidation of Fe(II) into Fe(III), therefore assisting in its transport in the blood plasma in association with transferrin, which can carry iron only in the Fe(III) state.

 Calcium

 Osteopontin is involved in mineralization in the extracellular matrices of bones and teeth.

 Metalloenzymes

 Metalloenzymes all have one feature in common, namely that the metal ion is bound to the protein with one labile coordination site.
 As with all enzymes, the shape of the active site is crucial.
 The metal ion is usually located in a pocket whose shape fits the substrate.
 The metal ion catalyzes reactions that are difficult to achieve in organic chemistry.
+These metalloenzymes acts in accordance to radical chemistry as these metalloenzymes use various techniques to create, stabilize, and use highly reactive radical intermediates.